Budget and Financial Statements

 How much is the Township raising taxes this year? |

 Taxes are calculated based on assessment value and the tax rate.
-The assessment value used for taxation as determined by the Municipal Property Assessment Corporation (MPAC) was valued in 2016.
-The tax rate increase for 2024 will be 14.3% to $1.49 per 1,000. |
+The assessment value used for taxation, as determined by the Municipal Property Assessment Corporation (MPAC), was valued in 2016.
+The Township’s tax rate increase for 2025 will be 8.9% or $1.32 per 1,000 of assessment.
+It should be noted that the Township share of the total tax bill is less than 25%, with the remainder supporting the District of Muskoka, and the Province (School Boards). |

 What is the money being used for? |